 This website is designed to be accessible to visitors with disabilities and to comply with federal guidelines concerning accessibility.
 We welcome your comments.
 If you have suggestions on how to make the site more accessible, please contact us at firstname.lastname@example.org.

 Curtis has created a password-protected portion of its website to allow users to conduct secure transactions and access social networking tools.
-This portion of the site, called commonroom.curtis.edu, also hosts the school’s intranet for students, faculty, and staff.
-Users of the Common Room will be prompted to create a log-in, and alumni, students, faculty, and staff can also manage their personal contact information through the website’s profiles features.
-All visitors to the common room will have an opportunity to access secure transactions and a history or their donor activity with the school.
-All Curtis students are bound by the Student Handbook and the Student Code of Conduct at all times, including activity in the Common Room.
+This portion of the site, called the Curtis Portal, also hosts the school’s intranet for students, faculty, and staff.
+All Curtis students are bound by the Student Handbook and the Student Code of Conduct at all times, including activity in the Curtis Portal.

-Content throughout the website and especially within the intranet portion of the Common Room is carefully monitored by the webmaster.
-If you feel there is an instance of copyright infringement anywhere on the Curtis website, please report your complaint using these specific instructions.
+If you feel there is an instance of copyright infringement anywhere on the Curtis website or Curtis Portal, please report your complaint using these specific instructions.
 Content will be removed immediately if and when instances of copyright infringement have occurred.

 When a user of the Curtis website purchases tickets or makes a donation, we must have the information necessary to process the transaction: name, address, telephone number, e-mail address, and, when applicable, credit card number.
-For reasons of security, no credit card information is shared with any third parties or stored permanently on our Web server.
-Curtis partners with a PCI-compliant vendor called Blackbaud to process all credit card transactions; read more to learn about its PCI compliance policies.
-If a user registers at our site but does not make a request or purchase, this same information is collected, with the exception of credit card information.
+For reasons of security, no credit card information is shared with any third parties or stored permanently on our servers.

 Curtis may release information if required to do so by law or in the good faith belief that it is necessary to comply with the law or legal process served on us or protect and defend our legitimate business interests, rights or property, or rights of our customers and patrons.